tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-03-27-ETL-BIA-Final-Project.md

 ---
 layout: post
-title: "Merging multiple excel sheets and converting all features into a common format."
+title: Merging multiple excel sheets and converting all features into a common format.
-permalink: "ETL-leads-project"
+permalink: ETL-leads-project

 ---